algosup/2024-2025-project-5-bubble-intermarche-team-6/.github/pull_request_template.md

 ## Further comments

 If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc...

+If anything is wrong while you're reviewing, please add a comment to the Pull Request review and request changes.